 Enrolment in Honours is by application only.
 In line with Western Sydney University’s Honours in Bachelor Awards Policy, admission into the Law Honours program is not guaranteed for applicants who meet the criteria to be considered for admission.
 Applicants for the Honours program can be ranked on the basis of their entry marks if the Dean of the School indicates the number of applications exceeds the availability of supervised places.

 - Honours Second Class, Division 2

-Ultimately, you submit a thesis of between 10,000 and 12,000 words at the end of the year on a topic of legal significance, which is then marked by two independent examiners.
+Ultimately, you work with a supervisor to submit a dissertation of between 8,000 and 12,000 words at the end of the year on a topic of legal significance, which is then marked by two independent examiners.

 If you are interested in Honours in Law, then you should see whether you are eligible to apply.
 You need to show the likelihood of having an Honours Weighted Average Mark (HWAM) of at least 70 at the time of graduation.

 If you might be eligible, then you need to consider a research topic and a possible supervisor.
 Students may be required to select from a list of topics set by the School of Law.

 You can write to an academic staff member directly to arrange a consultation or you can write to the Law Honours Coordinator email@example.com, who can make suggestions on possible supervisors.

 Please note that satisfying the entry requirements and securing a supervisor do not guarantee you a place in the Honours program.